isallexist/Quasi-clique/README.md

 # Quasi-clique
-This repository contains codes and instances used in the computational study reported in the article *"An Ellipsoidal Bounding Scheme for the Quasi-Clique Number of a Graph"* that has been accepted for publication in INFORMS Journal of Computing (citation will be updated when DOI information and URL are available).
+This repository contains codes and instances used in the computational study reported in the article *"An Ellipsoidal Bounding Scheme for the Quasi-Clique Number of a Graph"* that has been accepted for publication in the _INFORMS Journal on Computing_ (citation will be updated when DOI information and URL are available).
 If you wish to use or cite this code, please cite the paper:
 ```
 @article{MiaoBala2019quasiclique,
 Author = {Zhuqi Miao and Balabhaskar Balasundaram},